Doctor insights on:

 How To Stop Coughing In Lung Cancer

 Not necessarily: If you have a cough that's new or won't go away you definitely should see your primary doc for an evaluation. (if you're coughing up blood, of course you'd want to be seen asap).
 With your age, if you have a significant smoking hx (>pack/day for 30yrs or more), you may be a candidate for screening chest ct. ...Read more

-If my cough is getting better but still there after 3 weeks, should I still be worried about lung cancer?
+If my cough is getting better but still thereafter 3 weeks, should I still be worried about lung cancer?

-Need medical eval.: Yes you need to seek the origin of the problem. see your MD ...Read more
+Need medical eval.: Yes you need to seek the origin of the problem.
+See your MD ...Read more

 Male 21.
 Non smoker active lifestyle.
 I seem to be getting frequent colds with little cough about every other month.
 How likely is lung cancer?